 Rome hosts one of world's most scenic marathons

-Rome is considerably more purple during wisteria blooming season
+Rome looks especially stunning during the wisteria blooming season

 Have you ever received a present from La Befana?
 Keep an eye out for the Italian female equivalent of Santa Claus!